Rail transport in Myanmar: Rolling Stock

-In 2005, the Japan Railways Group and other, privately owned, Japanese railway companies donated rolling stock to Myanmar Railways, including former JNR-era DMUs, railcars and passenger coaches.
+In 2005, the Japan Railways Group and other, privately owned, Japanese railway companies donated rolling stock to Myanma Railways, including former JNR-era DMUs, railcars and passenger coaches.
 China donated 130 units of meter gauge carriages in 2006 and another 225 in 2009.
 In early As of 2011, Myanma Railways operated 389 locomotives and 4,673 railway coaches.

 Locomotives

 In 1999, Myanma Railway had 201 diesel locomotives, and a further 88 were on order.
 Up to 1987 the main suppliers were Alstom, Krupp and various Japanese companies, but since then orders have been placed with China because of Myanmar's lack of access to hard currency.
 In 2004, Myanma Railway had approximately 40 oil-fired steam locomotives, of which about a dozen were serviceable and saw occasional use on goods, local passenger and tourist trains.
 Up to three heavy repairs are performed per year using locally manufactured parts.
 Between 1988 and 2009, the railway imported 96 diesel locomotives, 55 from China and 41 from India and, by December 2009, it had a total of 319 locomotives.
 In October 2010, the railway acquired 30 more locomotives from China.

 In 2014, Myanma Railway acquired a Hokutosei train set from Japan after the withdrawal of the Hokutosei Blue Train Service in preparation of the opening of the Hokkaido Shinkansen which opened in 2016.
 The locomotive acquired was the former DD51 Diesel Locomotive along with the former Blue Trains that were formerly operated by JR Hokkaido.

+In 2015, JR Central donated 16 single-car KiHa 11 DMUs, which were originally intended to be scrapped.
+These DMUs were reclassified as RBE (rail bus engine).

 In March 2018, India handed over 18 diesel-electric locomotives to Myanmar under an Indian line of credit.
 These 18 locomotives were fitted with the microprocessor control based system.
-1350 HP AC/DC main line diesel locomotives with a maximum speed of 100 km/h had been customised for the Myanma Railways.
+1350 HP AC/DC main line diesel locomotives with a maximum speed of 100 km/h had been customised for the Myanmar Railways.
 From the Indian side, RITES Ltd., an Indian government enterprise, has been a principal partner of Myanma Railways and was involved in the supply of these 18 locomotives.